shacker2/rsi_generator/README.md

 # RSI Module Generator

-NOTE: DOWNLOAD ANDE RENAME MAIN FOLDER TO: rsi_generator RSI Module Generator is a PrestaShop module that allows you to create custom modules with multiple options, ready to modify and use.
+NOTE: DOWNLOAD AND RENAME MAIN FOLDER TO: rsi_generator RSI Module Generator is a PrestaShop module that allows you to create custom modules with multiple options, ready to modify and use.
 Unlike the official generator, this one includes a broader set of configurable fields and reusable options to speed up the development of new modules.

 ---